-Among the 633 policy experiments, 594 involved policies explicitly intended for potential national roll-out, and 39 are regional policies such as industrial restructuring for the Northeast region.
-All policy experiments are included in the analyses regardless of scope, but the corresponding comparison of experimentation sites selection is adjusted based on scope.
-Around 104 of the policy experiments are ongoing, and we will exclude them from the analyses that examine outcomes of the experiments (i.e., whether the policy on trial rolls out to the entire country).
+Among the 633 policy experiments, 594 involve policies explicitly intended for potential national roll-out, and 39 are policies with specific regional targets.
+For the baseline analysis in Section 4 where we examine experimentation sites selection, we exclude policies with explicit regional targets, though the results are robust if we include all policy experiments in the analyses and adjust the corresponding comparison of experimentation sites selection based on scope.
+Around 104 of the policy experiments are ongoing, and we will exclude them from the analyses in Section 6 where we examine whether the policies on trial roll out to the entire country.

-Coverage of policy experimentation Initiation of experimentation from inside the government is by far the most frequent starting point (Heilmann, 2008b).
-Governmentinitiated experiments have corresponding government documents, ensuring our comprehensive coverage on such experiments.
+Coverage of policy experimentation Initiation of experimentation from inside the government is by far the most frequent starting point (Heilmann 2008b).
+Government-initiated experiments have corresponding government documents, ensuring our comprehensive coverage on such experiments.
 In particular, our data includes extensive coverage on potentially failed experiments, as well as government documents that are expired, void, or explicitly revoked.